The First-Year Experience

 Academic Peer Mentors

-Our highly trained academic peer mentors can assist you with subjects that can often be difficult and required for a variety of majors across campus (engineering, business, chemistry, economics, and world languages).
+Our highly capable academic peer mentors can assist you with subjects that can often be difficult and required for a variety of majors across campus (engineering, business, chemistry, economics, and world languages).
 Tutoring is offered on a drop-in basis or by appointment.
 Tutors will work together with you to help you better understand concepts.
-Please respect their work by doing your own work before coming to a tutoring session.
-Bring all texts, homework assignments, notes, etc. with you, as we do not have such materials.
+Please respect their time by doing your own work before coming to a tutoring session.
+Bring all texts, homework assignments, notes, etc. with you, as they do not have such materials.

 Living Learning Communities